ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/hardware/disk-space.md

 {% note info %}

-You can also use the [Healthcheck API](../../../../reference/ydb-sdk/health-check-api.md) in your application to get this information.
+It is also recommended to use the [Healthcheck API](../../../../reference/ydb-sdk/health-check-api.md) to get this information.

 {% endnote %}